IBM-Bluemix-Docs/security-advisor/notifications.md

     </tr>
     <tr>
       <td>Channel endpoint</td>
       <td>The location where you want to be notified.
-Examples include a slack channel, an email address, or a PagerDuty service.</td>
+Options include a valid callback URL.</td>
     </tr>
     <tr>
       <td>Severity</td>